dgroomes/micronaut-playground/sql/README.md

 going so far as to offer alternative code snippets for Gradle vs. Maven, and Java vs. Groovy vs. Kotlin.
 That is much appreciated.
 However, after following the directions precisely, copying code snippets judiciously, reviewing the docs multiple times, and experimenting with changes here and there, I still could not get up and running with a non-JPA Micronaut Data "Hello world" example.
-After some deeper diving, (Micronaut DEBUG logging, breakpoings in the Micronaut code, executing handwritten SQL statements from the `main` method) I figured out that H2 is changing the case of the table and it disagrees with the casing Micronaut is using.
+After some deeper diving, (Micronaut DEBUG logging, breakpoints in the Micronaut code, executing handwritten SQL statements from the `main` method) I figured out that H2 is changing the case of the table name and it disagrees with the casing Micronaut is using.
 See this [StackOverflow answer](https://stackoverflow.com/a/17925668).